AdobeDocs/developers-animatesdk-docs/ToolObj_object/toolObj1.md

 #### Example

 ```
-The following command in an extensible tool’s JavaScript file sets Flash to not show the stroke options in the Property inspector for that tool:
+The following command in an extensible toolâ€™s JavaScript file sets Flash to not show the stroke options in the Property inspector for that tool:
 theTool.enablePIControl("stroke",false);

 ```